SEO tips and tricks implemented effectively on your website work to improve organic search engine rankings, helping you generate more qualified leads.

 Fixing broken links, implementing a concise URL structure, incorporating links throughout your site, populating keywords in the proper places and including meta descriptions for your pages only scratch the surface of SEO tactics.

-And since the algorithm that Google uses to crawl content on the internet reads every page as straight text, your images require using that page’s keyword.
+And since the algorithm that Google uses to crawl content on the internet reads every page as straight text, your images require alt attributes using that page’s keyword.
 That makes everything on your site easy for the search engine to decipher.

-A Breakdown of SEO Best Practices
+A Introduction to SEO Best Practices

 - First, renew your focus on optimization by including SEO software, such as Yoast or its equivalent, on your site.
 These tools help you identify what you’re doing right and where major improvements are necessary for success.